Danielyan86/DevOpsGPT/README.md

 ## Overview

-This project implements ChatOps/AIOps concepts by creating a system that enables developers to trigger deployments using natural language commands.
-The system integrates various tools and services to provide a seamless ChatOps experience.
+This project implements the core ChatOps service with webhook handling capabilities.
+For a complete demonstration of deployment capabilities, you can refer to our demo project: [ChatOps Demo Project](https://github.com/Danielyan86/DevOpsGPT_Demo)

+The main project consists of:

+- A webhook service (`webhookservice`) that handles incoming requests
+- Integration endpoints for various services (Slack, Jenkins, etc.)
+- Core ChatOps functionality

 **Key Principle**: All services and modules are decoupled and can be replaced with alternatives.
 For example: